angularsen/UnitsNet/CodeGen/README.md

 Hit TAB and it should now suggest `--version` and `--verbose` parameters.
 This should work with any .exe that is compiled with Dragonfruit's app model.

+## nanoFramework project generation

+By default, the code generator will as well generate automatically 1 project per Quantity.

+You can load all the projects at once using the automatically generated solution ```nanoFramework.UnitsNet.sln```